-A detention facility previously permitted under a Watershed Management Permit or a Sewerage System Permit, or a locally-required facility that has been constructed prior to submitting a new Watershed Management Permit application.
+A detention facility previously permitted under a Watershed Management Permit or a Sewerage System Permit, or a locally-required facility that has been was constructed prior to submitting a new Watershed Management Permit application.
+The existing detention facility includes the stormwater storage facility, control structure (i.e., restrictor), emergency overflow structure, and associated storm sewers and structures.